-Pace New Musicals to Stage LITTLE MISS FIX-IT, CONFIRMED Readings, 1/23-27
+Pace New Musicals Stages LITTLE MISS FIX-IT, CONFIRMED Readings, Now thru 1/27

 In addition, the second Pace New Musicals Lab will present work by Pace student writers, including a concert reading of Confirmed, book by Will Sasso and music and lyrics by Kailey Marshall; as well as a table reading of Oasis, book by Jen Littlefield and music and lyrics by David Gomez and John Michael Lyles.